Willesden: Modern history

 The parish of Willesden remained predominantly rural up until 1875, when its population was 18,500.
 It included the villages and hamlets of Brondesbury, Dollis Hill, Dudden Hill, Harlesden, Kilburn, Mapesbury, Oxgate and Stonebridge.
 However, this changed with the opening of the Metropolitan Railway (later the Metropolitan line) station of Willesden Green on 24 November 1879.
-By 1906 the population had grown to 140,000, a phenomenon of rapid growth that was to be repeated in the 1920s in neighbouring areas such as Harrow.
+By 1906 the population had grown to 140,000.
+In the 1920's this growth would be repeated in neighbouring areas such as Harrow.
 The Metropolitan line service was withdrawn in 1940, when the station was served by the Bakerloo line, and later the Jubilee line.

 The First World War caused Willesden to change from a predominantly middle class suburb to a working class part of London.
 After the war, Willesden grew rapidly as many factories opened up with numerous flats and terraced houses.
 The local council encouraged building to prevent large unemployment and decline.

 To the present day, Willesden has been shaped by the patterns of migration which marks it out as one of the most diverse areas in the United Kingdom.
 City of London Corporation records show that the first black person recorded in Brent was Sarah Eco, who was christened in St. Mary's Church in Willesden on 15 September 1723.
 The 1901 United Kingdom census recorded that 42% of the population was born in London.
 In 1923, the specialist coach builder Freestone and Webb established their base in Willesden, producing bespoke cars on Rolls-Royce and Bentley chassis until 1956.

 Willesden became a municipal borough in 1933, and it is at this time that the area became predominantly working class.
 A small Irish community had formed in Willesden by this time, which grew rapidly during the period of the Second World War.
 A small Jewish community of refugees from Europe also formed during the war, with 3.5% of the population in 1951 born in Germany, Poland, Russia or Austria.

 During the war, Willesden suffered large bombing damage due to the heavy concentration of manufacturing industry, such as munition factories, the location of 'Smiths Instruments" (Used defensive aircraft instrumentation).
 Mulliner-Park Ward (Coach builders to Rolls-Royce and Bentley, hand built cars).
 Power Station location, canal and major railway locomotive overhaul facilities located in the area.